ucsf-wynton/wynton-website-hpc/docs/hpc/howto/gui-x11fwd.md

 ### Logging in

-With the above setup, the following instructions opens a remote desktop window on your local computer:
+With the above setup, the following instructions open a remote desktop window on your local computer:

 1. Launch the X2Go Client on your local machine
 2. Double click the session configured (above)